 Once a diagnosis is made, it’s important to understand that your dog’s life expectancy isn’t necessarily related to the heart murmur.

 Heart murmurs are a common diagnosis in veterinary medicine.
-While we tend to associate heart problems with older dogs, in fact many puppies and young dogs develop these murmurs as they grow.
-So what is a heart murmur and why do they happen?
+While we tend to associate heart problems with older dogs, puppies and young dogs develop these murmurs as they grow.

 What Is a Heart Murmur?

 A heart murmur is an abnormal sound detected when your vet listens to your dog’s heart with a stethoscope.

 The abnormal sound is caused by turbulence in the blood being pumped through your dog’s heart.
 At this stage, the veterinarian will want to determine what is causing the heart murmur.